dgcrouse/VideoObfuscate/Readme.md

 --decode, -d          Set this flag if you are de-obfuscating a video with custom start/stop.
 Otherwise frames will be mis-aligned

+--noaudio             Set this flag to disable audio copying

 #How It Works

 Video can be viewed as an image in 3 dimensions, the third being traditionally assigned to time.
 This method "chops" the data up into chunks along the time axis, with a time length the same as the width of the image.